pimcore/pimcore/doc/Development_Documentation/19_Development_Tools_and_Details/20_Static_Page_Generator.md

  - CLI command

 In background, maintenance job takes care of generating static pages for documents on regular intervals.
 However, you can also use CLI command to generate static pages on demand:
-  `php bin/console pimcore:generate-static-pages`
+  `php bin/console pimcore:documents:generate-static-pages`

  also, you can filter the documents by parent path, which should processed for static generation:
- `php bin/console pimcore:generate-static-pages -d /en/Magazine`
+ `php bin/console pimcore:documents:generate-static-pages -p /en/Magazine`

 ## Storage
 By default, Pimcore stores the generated HTML pages on local path: `'document_root/public/var/tmp/pages'`.